Magical Morocco DHJC Adventure with Rabbi Howard Buechler

 The city of Meknes has winding narrow medina streets and grand buildings.
 These features bring Meknes a title as an imperial city and a one-time home of the Moroccan Sultan.
 Remnants of no less than three sets of fortifications are ingeniously incorporated into the city’s road networks and make it clear how important this city once was.
 The king’s tomb sits at the heart of what remains of the original imperial city, flanked by a royal granary, the magnificent entry door “Bab- el-Mansour” is easily seen.

-Continue to the hotel for check-in at The View Hotel.
+Lunch on your own (suggestions will be offered) Continue to the hotel for check-in at The View Hotel.

 Dinner independently (there are several great restaurants just near the Hotel.
 Overnight at Rabat the View Hotel